 Versatility probably key, but which odds show up first?

 Proline Plus, currently Ontario’s only legal operator, uses the European system of decimal odds, which could be a strong bet for the Canadian sports betting marketplace when you sign on to an app.
-Same for PlayAlberta in western Canada.
+Same for PlayAlberta in Western Canada.

-That’s the preferred choice for some of the grey markets already operating in Canada too, some which have European roots and operations.
+That’s the preferred choice for some of the grey markets already operating in Canada too, some of which have European roots and operations.

 For companies ingrained in American markets, switching over systems would be a bit of a pain.
 We would expect both options to be available at most books, but which odds show up initially could be a strategic decision dictated by audiences and provinces.

-A company spokesperson said PointsBet Canada Sportsbook will give bettors the option to toggle between US and European odds and also the ability to switch between Canada’s two official languages — English and French — in Quebec.
+A company spokesperson said PointsBet Canada will give sports bettors the option to toggle between US and European odds and also the ability to switch between Canada’s two official languages — English and French — in Quebec.